hneth/unikn/README.md

 ### Using color palettes with `usecol()`

 Colors and color palettes in R come in various types (e.g., as named colors, RGB values or Hex codes) and forms (e.g., as data frames or vectors).
 The `usecol()` function provides a generic wrapper for changing (e.g., mixing and re-scaling) and using color palettes.
 This allows using colors in **base** R and most other R packages.
-For example, we can easily use colors in combination with
+For instance, we can easily use colors in combination with

 -   the `barplot()` function of the **grDevices** package: